Faculty Spotlight: Autumn Straw, Social Work Program

 Can you tell me a little about your background and what drew you to UNE Online?

-I genuinely enjoyed my position, along with the children, families, and colleagues with whom I was lucky enough to work.
-Therapeutic work is not just about the big “ah ha” moments with clients, but also about supporting people through the small steps and slips that are inherent in all our lives.
+I have learned so much from working with children, adolescents, families, and multitude of other professionals.
+When I started out on my own MSW path, I was really looking to make big ‘ah ha’ changes for clients.
+I’ve realized that we as therapists do not make those changes, clients do – we are just a guide.
+Also, that therapeutic work is not just about the big “ah ha” moments with clients, but also about supporting people through the small steps and slips that are inherent through all our lives.

 When my family started to grow, my husband and I decided to move back to Maine to be closer to family.
-While therapeutic work is extremely meaningful to me and is the cornerstone of my career, I decided the best way for me to give back to the field of social work was to help provide an exceptional educational experience for future social workers.
+While therapeutic work is extremely meaningful to me and is the cornerstone of my career, an opportunity arose for me to join UNE and give back to the field of social work in a much larger sense.
+I have been honored to help provide an exceptional educational experience for future social workers.

 Can you tell me about what you do at UNE Online?

-I am the Assistant Director for the Graduate Programs in Social Work Online at UNE.
-This is an inaugural role for the program, requiring that the Director and I collaborate to adapt the position to what the department needs.
+As the Director for the Graduate Programs in Social Work Online at UNE.
+This is an inaugural role for the program, requiring I collaborate with not only students and faculty within the program, but with colleagues across the college and university, as well as engage community partners.
 This role is exciting because there are always new problems to solve and projects to begin.

-When I first started at UNE the social work programs were undergoing their Council on Social Work Education (CSWE) re-accreditation process, which all social work program accredited by CSWE are engaged with every eight years.
-The re-accreditation process requires a complex and in-depth self-study, as well as a site visit from CSWE representatives.
+When I first started at UNE in 2017, the social work program was undergoing their Council on Social Work Education (CSWE) re-accreditation process, which all social work programs accredited by CSWE are engaged with every eight years.
 We successfully completed our re-accreditation process in the spring semester of 2018.

 Now that re-accreditation is over, my role has transitioned to working on internal program evaluation and enhancing the student experience.